raffay2k4/raffay2k4/README.md

 # About me
 Hi, my name is Abdul Raffay Naeem.
-I am a motivated 3rd-year Computer Science student with a passion for Data Science and AI.
+I am a Final Year Computer Science student with a passion for Data Science and AI.
 I enjoy making data spill its secrets and teaching AI to think smarter.

 I am proficient in tools such as Microsoft Excel and Power BI, through which I have created many insightful and visually appealing dashboards.
 I have developed strong expertise in SQL, mastering fundamentals such as joins, CTEs, window functions, and group by operations to efficiently manipulate data.